-Windows Scoreboard is the newest addition to the Windows bar chain, and this one takes their tried and true formula of rock-music-sports-pub and splashes it out in a big beer hall on the 11th floor of an office building.
-The huge room is split into smoking and non...
+The tried and true Windows formula of rock-music-sports-pub, splashed out in a big beer hall on the 11th floor of an office building.
+The huge room is split into smoking and non smoking sections, with all the bar games you're looking for (pool, darts, beer pong,...
 Read more

 There are certain places that are perfect for watching sports.
 Oscar's is one of them.
 A selection of TV screens are scattered over the pubs two floors along with the obligatory pool table and dartbords; however the pub is small enough to retain a original feel to it.
 Read more